-The people who are both protesting against and supporting Chick Fil A have every right to do so.
+The people who protested against—as well as those who supported—Chick-fil-A have every right to do so.
 The people who forced comedian Daniel Tosh to apologize for an inappropriate joke had every right to do so.
 The radio station executives who blacklisted the Dixie Chicks after band member Natalie Maines made a negative comment about President George W. Bush had a right to do so.

 People will disagree about whether the consequences for certain speech may be too harsh.
 But it isn't right to bring the 1st Amendment into debates that don't involve the government limiting speech.
 It's very troubling that many Americans don't properly understand something as basic as the 1st Amendment to the Constitution.

 Yes, we have the right to say whatever we want.
 But others have the right to dislike, criticize and challenge what we say.
 They have a right to hold us accountable.
 That is in no way a violation of free speech rights.
 There are plenty of cases where the consequences for speech are extremely unfair.
 There are plenty of situations where censorship goes way too far.
 But it isn't a 1st Amendment free speech violation when the government isn't involved.